lukedupin/arch_rollback/README.md

-# arch_rollback
+# Arch rollback
-Roll all your arch packages back to a specific date
+Roll your arch packages back to a specific date.
+Handy script to unbork your machine.
+The script leaves no lasting effects on your machine.
+If you roll back to a given date, and then run pacman -Syu, it'll run as expected.

 # Usage